davwards/javascript-samples/README.md

   This project contains the following modules:
   - `flux-sudoku`, which contains the high-level policy for the game of Sudoku
   - `react-sudoku`, which contains a React-based GUI for the game and depends on `flux-sudoku`
+  - `local-puzzle-generator`, which contains a `flux-sudoku`-compatible adapter for a third-party sudoku generator from npmjs.

   Getting a project structure like this to work tends to require some nuance in any build system, but with NPM this actually works out pretty well.